-- 1. Student discusses ACCES-VR or NYSCB tutoring sponsorship with agency counselor.
-All coordination of tutoring sponsored by outside agencies (ACCES-VR and NYSCB) will be done directly through those agencies. - 2.
-Upon student request for an appointment, WCC's DSO counselor will meet with the student to review evidence, previously provided by the student via email (as stated above in #3 of student responsibilities), of need for tutoring and discuss WCC's support of outside agency tutoring requests. - 3.
-The DSO counselor will send an Outside Agency Tutoring Referral Form along with the course syllabus to ACCES-VR if the DSO counselor deems the request is appropriate.
+1. Student discusses ACCES-VR or NYSCB tutoring sponsorship with agency Counselor.
+All

+- coordination of tutoring sponsored by outside agencies (ACCES-VR and NYSCB) will be done directly through those agencies. - 2.
+Upon student request for an appointment, the Accessibility Services Counselor will meet with the student to review evidence, previously provided by the student via email (as stated above in #3 of student responsibilities), of need for tutoring and discuss SUNY WCC's support of outside agency tutoring requests. - 3.
+The Accessibility Services Counselor will send an Outside Agency Tutoring Referral Form along with the course syllabus to ACCES-VR if the Accessibility Services Counselor deems the request is appropriate.

-XVIISECTION 504 AND ADA COMPLAINT PROCEDURE
+SECTION 504 AND ADA COMPLAINT PROCEDURES

-In accordance with Federal regulations, the New York State Human Rights Law and Section 504 Rehabilitation Act of 1973, Westchester Community College does not discriminate on the basis of disability or handicap in educational programs, activities and employment.
+In accordance with federal regulations, the New York State Human Rights Law and Section 504 Rehabilitation Act of 1973, SUNY Westchester Community College does not discriminate on the basis of disability in educational programs, activities and employment.
 Section 504 and ADA state, in part, that "no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity."
-Westchester Community College has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by federal regulations implementing section 504 of the Rehabilitation Act of 1973, as attended, and the Americans with Disabilities Act of 1990 (ADA).
+SUNY WCC has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by federal regulations implementing section 504 of the Rehabilitation Act of 1973, as attended, and the Americans with Disabilities Act of 1990 (ADA).